skx/overseer/README.md

 ## Notification

-The result of executing each test is submitted to the central redis-host, from where it can be pulled and used to notify a human of a problem.
+The result of each test is submitted to the central redis-host, from where it can be pulled and used to notify a human of a problem.

-Sample result-processors are [included](bridges/) in this repository which post test-results to a [purppura instance](https://github.com/skx/purppura), or an IRC channel.
-These are primarily included for example purposes, the expectation is you'll prefer to process the results and issue notifications to humans via your favourite in-house tool - be it pagerduty, or something similar.
+Sample result-processors are [included](bridges/) in this repository which post test-results to a [purppura instance](https://github.com/skx/purppura), via email, or by posting a message to an IRC channel.

+The sample bridges are primarily included for demonstration purposes, the expectation is you'll prefer to process the results and issue notifications to humans via your favourite in-house tool - be it pagerduty, or something similar.